phazelift/build-source/README.md

 Get rid of all the pipe's, gulp.src's, gulp.dest's etc.. make it more readable and coherent.

-*I am still testing, looking for bugs.
-Please let me know if you found one.*
 <br/>
 ___
 **A basic example in Coffeescript**